-Ballater and Crathie Community Council undertook a consultation with their communities and people in the surrounding areas in September 2010.
-The consultation received a high number of responses and many residents took the opportunity to elaborate on the questions asked, providing the Community council with a valuable insight into the views of local people about living in their communities and their hopes for the future.
+Ballater and Crathie Community Council undertook a consultation with their communities and people living in surrounding areas in September 2012.
+The consultation received a high number of responses and many residents took the opportunity to elaborate on the questions asked, providing the Community Council with a valuable insight into the views of local people about living in their communities and their hopes for the future.

-The Ballater and Crathie Communities are proud of their community spirit, their quality of life and their exceptional, unspoilt environment.
+The Ballater and Crathie communities are proud of their community spirit, their quality of life and their exceptional, unspoilt environment.
 The communities want to ensure that the same advantages they enjoy are passed on to future generations.

 To make sure this happens, quality and affordable housing to meet local needs will be supported.
-This should be done using existing real estate and redevelopment where possible, to avoid harm to the visual and natural environment.
+This should be done using existing real estate and redevelopment where possible (rather than new open market house building), to avoid harm to the visual and natural environment.

-New varied and sustainable employment opportunities for all ages will be created, primarily the development of small business and tourism related employment, avoiding over development, which could undermine the attraction of the area to visitors

-Young people must be encouraged and given the help to take a more active part in their local community and local decision making; improvements to learning, leisure and employment opportunities must be provided with their involvement.
+New, varied and sustainable employment opportunities for all ages will be created, primarily the development of small business and tourism related employment, avoiding over development which could undermine the attraction of the area to visitors.
+Young people must be encouraged and given the help they need to take a more active part in their local community and local decision making; improvements to learning, leisure and employment opportunities must be provided with their involvement.